fabiosperotto/agentdevlaw/README.md

 ## How to Use

-This repository is for development purposes.
+This repository is for development purposes and the [download of the last version](https://github.com/fabiosperotto/agentdevlaw/releases) of the middleware.
 Applications and other examples of this project can be found in:

 - Multiagent Systems Simulation with JaCaMo and AgentDevLaw: [https://github.com/fabiosperotto/legislative-simulation](https://github.com/fabiosperotto/legislative-simulation).
 - Multiagent Systems Simulation with JADE and AgentDevLaw: [https://github.com/fabiosperotto/legislative-simulation-jade](https://github.com/fabiosperotto/legislative-simulation-jade).